frefolli/cloud-assignment-docker/consegna.md

 #### Frontend

-The main concern of Frontend UTs is providing a good quality UI, and proving that the pages and components works provided the API interaction works, React UI $\Leftright$ Managers.
+The main concern of Frontend UTs is providing a good quality UI experience, and proving that the pages and components works provided that API interaction works; in other words we that the relationship React UI $\Leftrightarrow$ Managers.
 Thus inductivly, after having proven that Managers work correctly, when can state a general statement of correctness of the macro system with more accuracy.

 ### Integration Test